-5.3.2.2 Resolving source information
+5.3.2.3 Resolving source information

 Source details can be automatically filled in by "resolving" a recognized source name.
 The OT uses the Sesame1 web service to first query SIMBAD2 and then, if no source with that name is found, NED3.
 It is not possible to select which server is queried although the OT will state which one gave the displayed result.
 The entered source name must correspond exactly to that contained within SIMBAD or NED or else no match will be found.
-Note that many sources have multiple names - at the time of writing SIMBAD contained 113 "identifiers" for 3C 273.
+The coordinate system of all sources will be set as ICRS.